AnInvertedFern/FrontEndPortfolio/README.md

 - Responsible for applying CSS to the toolbar
 - Responsible for handling the content and status of the response info box
 - Responsible for handling, parsing, and passing search events to the service layer
-- Responsible for holding the login form information
+- Responsible for holding the information in the login form
-- Responsible for handling, packaging, and passing login and logout requestsn to the service layer
+- Responsible for handling, packaging, and passing login and logout requests to the service layer
 ### Controller Layer - (Service Layer)
 User Service